-Airbnb rules and regulations vary greatly from location to location given the fact that the Airbnb rules are often based on what the local laws are for short-term rentals in each location.
+Airbnb’s rules and directives vary greatly from location to location given the fact that the rules are often based on what the local laws are for short-term rentals in each location.
 That said, there are some general rules that apply to most locations that you can use as a starting point in determining whether or not your listing is actually allowed.

-The first step to determining whether or not your listing will be allowed per Airbnb rules is determining exactly what rules and Airbnb regulations apply to short-term rentals in your area.
+The first step to determining whether or not your listing will be allowed per Airbnb’s rules is determining exactly what rules and Airbnb regulations apply to short-term rentals in your area.

 Airbnb has created some local help pages to provide you with some preliminary guidance.
 Here are some examples:

 If you’re struggling to find this information online, consider contacting your local government offices directly.
 When you do this, you just may uncover that the rules are actually different depending on the exact city or town you live in.

 Many cities in North America require you to obtain permits and a business license before you can begin operating your Airbnb business.
-While the exact requirements can vary, there is often no difference between renting out a room of your home and having multiple properties listed on Airbnb.
+While the exact requirements can vary, there is often no difference between renting out a room in your home and having multiple properties listed on Airbnb.